lucas-tannus/quake-game-log/README.md

 > :warning: **In case of happen any error**: All will be logged inside `quake-game-log/data/logs`

 ### Testing
-In onder to run the unit tests and generate coverage report.
+In order to run the unit tests and generate coverage report.
   ```sh
   make tests
   ```